-Research shows that gender and sex fundamentally shape women’s and men’s exposure to an illness and whether and how they seek medical help for it.
+Research from the World Health Organization shows that gender and sex fundamentally shape women’s and men’s exposure to an illness and whether and how they seek medical help for it.

 It also shows that emergency situations like pandemics can deepen pre-existing societal inequalities, including gender inequalities and can exacerbate risk factors for (and therefore increase the level of) gender-based violence.

 This blog post considers some of the ways gender and gender inequality interact with aspects of the COVID-19 pandemic and responses to it.
 It does so with a focus on the three areas outlined below in Figure 1.

 Evidence suggests that gender shapes one’s vulnerability to COVID-19 in meaningful ways.
 For example, many of the countries that collect sex-separated data on COVID-19 (including Ireland, the UK, South Korea and the USA) display higher case rates among women, but higher death rates among men.

 Although the exact reasons for these trends are unknown, they are likely influenced at least partially by societal gender roles and norms rather than having a purely biological basis.
 To give an example, women are more often cast in and assume caring roles - both formal (e.g. healthcare workers) and informal (e.g. looking after sick relatives) - and this may increase their exposure to coronavirus.

 On the other hand, research shows that men in western countries in particular usually have poorer general health than women, are less likely to seek medical help if they become ill and/or seek it later, and are more likely to have underlying health conditions and engage in behaviours (e.g. smoking) which puts them at high risk of serious illness and death should they become infected with coronavirus.